sjentsch/lsjDocs/Ch07/Ch07_Probability_4.rst

    table, where they can’t get in the way of the text.
-In the equation for the binomial, *X!* is the factorial function (i.e., multiply all whole numbers from 1 to *X*), and for the normal distribution “exp” refers to the exponential function, which we discussed in chapter :doc:`Pragmatic matters
-   <../Ch06/Ch06_DataHandling>`.
-If these equations don’t make a lot of sense
-   to you, don’t worry too much about them.
+In the equation for the binomial, *X!* is the factorial function (i.e., multiply all whole numbers from 1 to *X*), and for the normal distribution “exp” refers to the exponential function, which we discussed in chapter :doc:`../Ch06/Ch06_DataHandling`.
+If these equations don’t make a lot of sense to you, don’t worry too much about them.
    :name: tab-distformulas

    +------------+----------+